johnrswanson/red.yellow.blue/README.md

 * Pop-Up Content Management System: The backend controls are built right into the frontend of the website.
 You could also say: The design of the frontend is applied to the backend, or vice versa.
 It's the same thing.
 As the editor of your page, you don't have to go back and forth between a dashboard and the live website to see your changes.
 Instead, you edit your content in the Pop-Up Helper Window, and see the results right away.
 A 3-Color menu icon appears in the top left hand corner of the screen.
 This menu is the only minimalistic indication that you are logged in.
 You are able to edit everything right in it's place, right where you see it.

-* Adding Elements : You start with a blank page, and add elements to it.
+* Adding Elements : You start with a blank page, and you can add things to it.
 Elements might be a Photo, some Text, or a Box for content.
-There are different kinds of Boxes -  Blog, Gallery, Video or Shop.
-The format of existing Boxes is easy for developers to copy, so you can build add-ons and make your own specific content management system as needed in any given situation.

 * Saving Changes : Each element is stored as a record in the database.
 CSS rules (for example: color, font, size, position, etc...) for each element on the page are also stored in the database.
-To change something on your page, you simply click on the thing you want to edit, and an EDIT button will appear over the element.
+To change something on your page, you simply click on the thing you want to edit, and a MOVE button and  EDIT button will appear over the element.
 Click on the EDIT button to launch the Pop-Out Helper Window for that specific element.
-Click Save, and the attributes of that element are then modified in the database.
+As you make changes, the attributes of that element are then modified in the database aand live on the page.
 As you continue to add more content and move things around on your page the database is updated in real time!

-* I will add more info here soon about the rest of the features.
-For now, this is a pretty good summary of what I'm working on releasing.
-I am planning to release the source code on October 1 2015
+* Version 2 Released March 10, 2016
+* Version 1 released on October 1, 2015

+Special Thanks To
+Allon Hadaya and Jeff Jassky,
+Without all the help I got from these two bad-asses, this project would not be possible.